singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 P₁ is executing and P₂ is waiting for execution.
 At some point, the operating system must swap P₁ and P₂- let's assume it happens  at the Nth instruction of P₁.
 If tₓ,ₖ  indicates the timestamp in microseconds of the kth instruction of process x, then the context switch would take t₂,₁  -  t₁,ₙ microseconds.

 The tricky part is this: how do we know when this swapping occurs?
-We cannot, of course, record the time­ stamp of every instruction in the process.
+We cannot, of course, record the timestamp of every instruction in the process.

 Another issue is that  swapping  is governed  by the scheduling algorithm of the operating  system and there may be many kernel level threads which are also doing context switches.
 Other processes could be contending  for the CPU or the kernel handling interrupts.
 The user does not have any control over these extraneous context switches.
 For instance, if at time t₁,ₙ the kernel decides to handle an interrupt, then the context switch time would be overstated.